 1994 Ozzy Osbourne wins Best Metal Performance with Vocal for "I Don't Want to Change the World" from his album No More Tears.

-1994 Branford Marsalis and Bruce Hornsby take home the Grammy Award for Best Pop Instrumental Performance for their song "Barcelona Mona," which was penned for the Barcelona Olympics.
+1994 The Bodyguard soundtrack wins the Grammy Award for Album of the Year, with "I Will Always Love You" taking Record of the Year.
+Frank Sinatra receives a Living Legends Award and Aretha Franklin gets a Lifetime Achievement Award.
+Branford Marsalis and Bruce Hornsby take Best Pop Instrumental Performance for their song "Barcelona Mona," which was penned for the Barcelona Olympics.

 1991 Director Oliver Stone's biopic The Doors, starring Val Kilmer, opens in Los Angeles.